-Azim Khan wins the overall first prize which is a cash purse of AUS $2000, plus the Exotic Travel category first prize of $750, a total of $2750.
+Richard wins the overall first prize which is a cash purse of AUS $2000, plus the Classic Landscape category first prize of $750, a total of $2750.
 No doubt this will be put to great use to extend his camera outfit or visit more exotic travel locations.

 Officially, the category winners were:

-Thanks also to our esteemed judges Peter Eastway, David Oliver and Tony Hewitt, AIPP Grand Masters of Photography.
-This year, the judges felt that the overall standard had noticeably improved and that’s great news.
-There were 799 entries and the vast majority scored Bronze or higher.
+Thanks also to our esteemed judges David Oliver, Tony Hewitt and Peter Eastway, AIPP Grand Masters of Photography.
+There were 802 entries and the vast majority scored Bronze or higher.
 If an entry shows strengths in one or more areas, the judges are encouraged to recognise this with a Bronze award.
-However, to get a Silver award you really have to show them something remarkable, and with 48% of entries achieving Silver this year, that’s fantastic!
+However, to get a Silver award you really have to show them something remarkable, and with 45% of entries achieving Silver this year, that’s fantastic!
 Silvers are only given to very strong images.